mattjw/docker-images/circleci-python-java8/README.md

 Docker Hub repository: `https://hub.docker.com/r/mattjwnet/circleci-python-java8`

-Build and publish automated via Github Actions.
+Build and publish are automated via Github Actions.
+See `.github/workflows` at the root of this repo.